Jasleen Kaur

 Biography

-Jasleen Kaur (b.1986 Pollokshields, Glasgow) lives and works in London, UK.
-Solo exhibitions include Alter Altar, Tramway, Glasgow (2023); Flesh ‘n’ Blood, Humber Street Gallery, Hull (2021); Gut Feelings Meri Jaan, Touchstones Rochdale (2021) and Be Like Teflon, Glasgow Women’s Library (2019).
-Kaur is the winner of the 2024 Turner Prize, and the 2021 Paul Hamlyn Artist Award (Covid emergency fund).
+Selected solo exhibitions include Boomerang, Hollybush Gardens, London (2025); Alter Altar, Tramway, Glasgow (2023); Flesh ’n’ Blood, Humber Street Gallery, Hull (2021); Gut Feelings Meri Jaan, Touchstones Rochdale (2021); and Be Like Teflon, Glasgow Women’s Library, Glasgow (2019).

-Group exhibitions include Lives Less Ordinary, Two Temple Place, London (2025); Imagining Otherwise, Primary, Nottingham; CLASSifications, Aspex, Portsmouth (2024); Not new, otherwise, Build Hollywood, Glasgow (2023); A Tall Order!, Touchstones, Rochdale (2023); My Body is a temple of Gloom, Wellcome Collection, London (2021); Baltic Centre for Contemporary Art, Newcastle (2019); The Driver’s Seat, Cubitt Gallery, London (2018); This is Water, MIMA, Middlesbrough (2018); Eastside Projects, Birmingham (2017).
-In 2019 her book Be Like Teflon was co-published by Glasgow Women’s Library and Dent-De-Leone.
+Selected group exhibitions include A Chorus of Strangers, British Art Show 10 (touring), Hayward Gallery Touring, Southbank Centre, across Coventry, Swansea, Bristol, Sheffield, and Newcastle/Gateshead, UK (2026–28); Art Spectrum 2026, Hoam Museum of Art, Yongin, South Korea; Holy Pop!, Somerset House, London, UK; and the 59th Carnegie International, Carnegie Museum of Art, Pittsburgh, USA (commission) (all 2026); The Three-Legged Cat, 18th Istanbul Biennial, Istanbul; Maybe We Could Both Belong, Den Frie, Copenhagen; Who Wants Flowers When They Are Dead?, The Williamson Art Gallery and Museum, Birkenhead; and Lives Less Ordinary, Two Temple Place, London (all 2025); Imagining Otherwise, Primary, Nottingham; and CLASSifications, Aspex, Portsmouth (2024); Not New, Otherwise, Build Hollywood, Glasgow (2023); A Tall Order!, Touchstones Rochdale (2023); My Body Is a Temple of Gloom, Wellcome Collection, London (2021); Baltic Centre for Contemporary Art, Newcastle (2019); The Driver’s Seat, Cubitt Gallery, London (2018); This Is Water, MIMA, Middlesbrough (2018); and Eastside Projects, Birmingham (2017).